Kristen Johnson: Accident

-On January 16, 2009, while performing her Water Torture Cell escape during the halftime show of a basketball game featuring the Detroit Pistons versus the Oklahoma City Thunder, Johnson lost consciousness while attempting to open the top of the cell.
+On January 16, 2009, while performing her water torture cell escape during the halftime show of a basketball game featuring the Detroit Pistons versus the Oklahoma City Thunder, Johnson lost consciousness while attempting to open the top of the cell.
 She had to be quickly rescued by assistants.
-A week later she successfully performed the Water Torture Cell at Ford Park Event Center in Beaumont, Texas.
+A week later, she successfully performed her water torture cell escape at the Ford Park Event Center in Beaumont, Texas.
 This was her 600th performance of the escape.